Learning Disentangled Representation for One-shot Progressive Face Swapping: Experiments

-To test the limitations of our method, we show several examples with the largest pose error and expression error.
-In Figure~\ref{fig:FF++qualitative_comparison_maxerror}, the left three columns represent the first three results with the largest pose errors and the remaining columns display the results with the largest expression errors.
-Notably, we also display the results of FaceShifter for reference.
-As expected, there are large pose and expression variations in the source and target images, which makes face swapping very challenging for both methods.
-In what follows, we analyze the reasons why we have larger pose and expression errors in these images.
-Taking the first column as an example, the target image has an extreme pose (near ${90^ \circ }$).
-The identity of the source image and the attributes of the target image are well preserved in our result.
-However, there are some inconsistencies influenced by the inaccurate mask of the target image and the existence of the beard in the source image.
+To evaluate the limitations of our method, we show several examples with the largest pose error, expression error, and minimum identity similarity.
+Figure~\ref{fig:FF++qualitative_comparison_maxerror} illustrates the most challenging results, which we thoroughly analyze in this section.
+Specifically, Figure~\ref{fig:FF++qualitative_comparison_maxerror}(a) and Figure~\ref{fig:FF++qualitative_comparison_maxerror}(b) display the first three results with the largest pose error and expression error, respectively.
+While Figure~\ref{fig:FF++qualitative_comparison_maxerror}(c) shows the first three results with the minimum identity similarity.
+We also present the results of FSGAN, FaceShifter, MegaFS, FSLSD, and RAFSwap for comparison.
+As expected, both methods encounter significant challenges due to large pose, expression, and resolution variations between source and target images.
+Taking the first column of Figure~\ref{fig:FF++qualitative_comparison_maxerror}(a) as an example, the target image exhibits an extreme pose (near ${90^ \circ }$).
+The identity of the source image and the attributes of the target image are well preserved in our results.
+However, there are some inconsistencies caused by the inaccurate mask of the target image and the existence of the beard in the source image.
+A similar phenomenon can be seen in the results of MegaFS, FSLSD and RAFSwap.
 In contrast, there is a subtle difference between the target image and the swapped result synthesized by FaceShifter.
-As another example, the face images in the second column contain rich expressions.
-Similar to the first column, the identity of the source image (e.g., the face contour and forehead) and the attributes of the target image (e.g., the eyebrow and state of the mouth) are well preserved in our result.
-FaceShifter fails to completely disentangle the identity and the attribute information.
-The mouth and nose are somewhat confused.
-In addition, although FaceShifter leverages an extra neural network to address occlusions, it still cannot handle slight occlusions such as eyeglasses on the source face.
-It is worth noting that the synthesized results of our method are more realistic and natural than those of FaceShifter (e.g., the teeth in our results are not simply a replication of those in the target images).
+However, the beard of the source image is not preserved well in the swapped image for FaceShifter.
+Additionally, FSGAN struggles to preserve identity in the swapped images.
+As another example, the face images in the second column of Figure~\ref{fig:FF++qualitative_comparison_maxerror}(b) contain large discrepancies in attributes.
+Despite this, our method successfully preserves the identity of the source image (e.g., the face contour and forehead) and the attributes of the target image (e.g., eyebrow and mouth).
+Nearly all of the compared methods fail to generate the swapped image.
+For instance, FaceShifter fails to fully disentangle identity and attribute information, resulting in confused eyebrows.
+Offering another illustration, the face images in the second column of Figure~\ref{fig:FF++qualitative_comparison_maxerror}(c) exhibit substantial resolution differences and significant disparities in facial contour.
+Most methods struggle to produce an ideal face swapping result.
+For example, artifacts are present in the swapped images for both FaceShifter and RAFSwap.
+While MegaFS, FSLSD, and our method effectively preserve pose and expression, the identity similarity between the source and swapped images remains relatively low across almost all methods.